George N. Schlesinger

-George N Schlesinger (Nov 7, 1925 – June 27, 2013) was a philosopher, rabbi, and author.
+George Nathan Schlesinger (Nov 7, 1925 – June 27, 2013) was a philosopher, rabbi, and author.
 He made major contributions in the areas of philosophy of religion, and philosophy of science.
 He taught and conducted research as a professor of philosophy at the University of North Carolina at Chapel Hill, from 1967 to 1999, and as a visiting professor at several other universities.
 His teaching and research interests included philosophy of time, philosophy of logic, and theism.
 He authored 10 books and more than 300 articles, earned many awards, and gave many presentations as a sought after speaker.
 His presentations at a summer conference resulted in the Philosophy of Time Society.
 This society is still active to this date.
 Schlesinger was also an ordained rabbi, and authored many articles in the area of philosophy of Judaism.
 He led services, and taught at the University of North Carolina Hillel, as well as yeshivas and synagogues in England, Australia, and Israel.
 As an author, he has been largely collected by libraries worldwide.

-Early life and yeshiva education
+Early life and Yeshiva education

 George Schlesinger, whose Hebrew name is Harav Nattan ben Harav Shmuel, was born in Budapest, Hungary on November 7, 1925.
 In the late 1930s, before World War II, the Nazis were approaching Hungary.
-At the age of 13 or 14, in 1939, Schlesinger, his brother, and parents were able to obtain a visa and escape to Palestine.
+In 1939, at the age of 13 or 14, Schlesinger, his brother, and parents were able to obtain a visa and escape to Palestine.

 They settled in Bnei Brak, living next door to Rav Karelitz, who later became famous and known as the Hazon Ish.
 Schlesinger later studied at the Yeshiva Kol Torah and the Chevron Yeshiva.
-At 23, Schlesinger worked as a Rosh Mesivta (teacher) at Yeshivat Bnei Akiva in Kfar ha-Roeh.
+At 23, Schlesinger worked as a Rosh Yeshiva (teacher) at Yeshivat Bnei Akiva in Kfar ha-Roeh.
 He was soon thereafter ordained as a Rabbi in 1948.
-In 1950 at Kfar ha-Roeh, he met his wife, Shulamith.
+In 1950 at Kfar ha-Roeh, he met his wife, Shulamit.

 Secular studies

 Unlike many of the other Yeshiva students, Schlesinger had a desire to study English and secular studies in addition to his Torah learning.
-Shortly after getting married, Schlesinger and his wife, Shulamith, moved to England.
+Shortly after getting married, Schlesinger and his wife, Shulamit, moved to England.
 He taught at a Jewish institution in Manchester, England.
 He went on to receive his B.Sc. and M.Sc in Physics at the University of London.
 Schlesinger and his wife then moved to Australia.
 He received his PhD in Philosophy from the University of Melbourne in 1959.

 Career

 In Melbourne, Schlesinger helped run a network of orthodox schools and published a periodical for children and parents.
 He also was a volunteer rabbi in Canberra, Australia where his son David was born.
-After receiving his PhD, from 1960 until 1967, he taught at the Australian National University, in Canberra, and reached the rank of Reader, equivalent to a full professor.
+After receiving his PhD, he taught at the Australian National University, in Canberra from 1960 until 1967, and reached the rank of Reader, equivalent to a full professor.